ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 max_vel led to an exceedingly high braking distance.
 This improves that while still being smooth.
 ### Antipattern Category
+X
 ### Keyword
 slow
 ### Note
+This commit does not change any performance-related features.
+Brake a bit faster, as the velocity limits were increased.

 ## Commit #839
 ### Hash